 UNIVERSITY LIGGETT SCHOOL \ ATHLETICS

 Boys’ golf, unlike the rest of our no-cut athletic program, is only able to accept 12 members based on try-out results.
 In 2019 the boys finished as State Runner Up and won a team State Championship in 1982.
+The team finished third in the Catholic High School League in 2022, qualifying for the state the state tournament where they finished third out of 121 teams.

 Coach bio: Coach Sullivan has been coaching varsity golf since 2007 at University Liggett School.
 He has been named District Coach of the Year and previously served as head varsity volleyball coach.